PDO THREAD LIFT NORTHUMBERLANDInstant Natural Facial Contouring without invasive Surgery

 Within one to two months of your procedure, you will witness the complete benefits of your PDO thread lift.
 Your age has a big impact on how long it takes you.
 One of the most important elements in how rapidly your body generates new, healthy collagen is your age.
 Collagen is the protein that plumps up, smoothes out wrinkles, and fills in fine lines.

 After just one treatment, the majority of our clients are pleased with the outcomes.
 Come back six to nine months after your initial treatment to see if you need a second treatment.
 After that, you should be good for three years without needing another treatment.

 Surgical vs non-surgical PDO thread facelift?

 A non-surgical thread lift should not be seen as a replacement for surgery as the results are less dramatic, and the procedures do need to be repeated.
-However, a non-surgical thread lift is quick, relatively pain-free, has minimal downtime, and has no overnight hospital stay.
+However, a non-surgical thread lift is quick, relatively pain-free, has minimal downtime, and no overnight hospital stay.
 There’s no scarring, and the risk is minimal compared to surgery.
-It’s also great for clients who have respiratory or heart diseases and cannot tolerate anesthesia.
+It’s also great for clients who have respiratory or heart diseases and cannot tolerate anaesthesia.
 It is a temporary procedure, it’s a great option if you want to try a new look.

 What aftercare is required?

 The majority of people are able to resume normal activities with immediate improvement in their appearance.
 Some people will experience redness, pinprick marks, and swelling, as well as puckering at the suture site and indentations at the insertion and exit points.
 The immediate side effects should subside within two weeks.

 It is possible that the sutures will be tender for up to a week after the procedure.
 You can take some simple paracetamol to help with this if necessary, but most patients skip this step.
 Although you should not be able to see the stitches or anchoring cones beneath your skin, you may feel them when applying skincare or make-up.